FrankJamison/2018-FranksClassicCars/README.md

-# 2018 RSS Feed Portfolio
+# 2018 Frank's Classic Cars

 This project is a PHP-based web application for managing and displaying product and customer data, with integrated RSS feed functionality.
 It was originally developed as a portfolio project for UC Davis Web512 coursework.